dalu93/Defaults/README.md

-# Defaults
+# Defaults.swift
 Easy to use UserDefaults for iOS apps.

-Defaults is a easy-to-use generic interface built on top of `UserDefaults` in Swift.
+Defaults.swift is a easy-to-use generic interface built on top of `UserDefaults` in Swift.

 - [Features](#features)
 - [Requirements](#requirements)